 Hierarchy has several manifestations.
 We classified these as order, embedded and flow hierarchies.
-The most compelling and complex of these is flow hierarchy that assumes directed or undirected interactions among its units.
-In order to characterise quantitatively the structure of a system having an underlying flow hierarchy is far from being trivial.
-This is true for the visualization of the hierarchical nature of the flow of information in a complex system.
+The most compelling and complex of these is flow hierarchy, which assumes directed or undirected interactions among its units.
+The quantitative characterisation of the structure of a system having an underlying flow hierarchy is far from trivial.
+This is also true for the visualization of the hierarchical nature of the flow of information in a complex system.
 Correspondingly, in Chap.
-2 we give many related details.
-As it turns out even the level of hierarchy is a problem that cannot be defined in a unique way.
+2, we give many related details.
+As it turns out, even the level of hierarchy is a problem that cannot be defined in a unique way.
 This is also true for visualizing the hierarchical nature of a system.
-We overviewed a number of suggestions to quantify and make hierarchy visible even for the case of flow hierarchies.
+We overviewed a number of suggestions for quantifying and making hierarchy visible, even in the case of flow hierarchies.

-In all cases a hierarchical system has "levels".
-Sometimes these levels are well defined, but not always.
+In all cases, a hierarchical system has "levels."
+Sometimes these levels are well-defined, but not always.
 Each level has its own behavioural patterns and may contain groups/units made of closely related organisms and separated from the other groups.

 We argue that the most complex representation of a hierarchical system can be achieved by considering an underlying network of directed and undirected edges.
-In fact, we also conclude that in a system of organisms interacting by exchanging and evaluating information, an approach based on flow hierarchy is the most suitable and this is what we mostly consider in the book.
+In fact, we also conclude that in a system of organisms interacting through the exchange and evaluation of information, an approach based on flow hierarchy is the most suitable, and this is what we mostly consider in the book.

-6.2.
-Origins of flow hierarchy
+6.2 Origins of Flow Hierarchy

-Our main observation is that complex hierarchical systems are usually implying the relevance of the flow of information.
-This is so in part because the units are not fully informed about their environment.
-The above flow can have several manifestations: for example, the less informed units copy information (either by freely provided or simply obtained by "watching), or a person on a higher level giving orders to subordinates.
+Our main observation is that complex hierarchical systems usually imply the relevance of the flow of information.
+This is so, in part, because the units are not fully informed about their environment.
+The above flow can have several manifestations: for example, the less informed units copy information (either freely provided or simply obtained by "watching"), or a person on a higher level gives orders to subordinates.

-Based on the observations and models presented in this book our main conclusions are that the origins of hierarchies in systems of organisms are related to two main factors:
+Based on the observations and models presented in this book, our main conclusions are that the origins of hierarchies in systems of organisms are related to two main factors:

-- i) optimizing the functioning and - ii) limits concerning the resources or costs involved.
+- (i) optimizing the functioning and - (ii) limits concerning the resources or costs involved.

-Before going into a bit more detail, we point out that in practice both i) and ii) become dominant factors due to the incomplete flow of incomplete information.
-If every participant was aware of the exact information all the time, hierarchy would not be needed in most of the reallife cases.
+Before going into a bit more detail, we point out that, in practice, both (i) and (ii) become dominant factors due to the incomplete flow of incomplete information.
+If every participant was aware of the exact requisite information all of the time, hierarchy would not be needed in most real-life cases.

-Next, we shortly discuss point i).
+Next, we shortly discuss point (i).
 First of all, optimization (searching for the best performing state/structure of the system) typically involves finding a "synchronized" regime of behaviour of the agents/actors.
-We assume that complex systems of organisms are optimal from the point of their structure: this is due to a natural competition/selection principle in the Darwinian sense of the process.
+We assume that complex systems of organisms are optimal from the point of view of their structure: this is due to a natural competition/selection principle in the Darwinian sense of the process.
 There are two possible main variants of this aspect.
-In the first case the individual units are "selfish" they are trying to optimize only their own advantage from the interaction with the others.
-In this "soft" hierarchy there is no external, global condition that would force the hierarchy to emerge.
-We could also associate these systems with a bottom up structure.
-All this can be studied both experimentally and by modelling.
+In the first case, the individual units are "selfish"; they are trying to optimize only their own advantage through the interaction with the others.
+In this "soft" hierarchy, there is no external, global condition that would force the hierarchy to emerge.
+We could also associate these systems with a bottom-up structure.
+All of this can be studied both experimentally and through modelling.